 As of Dec.
-5, 2022, Boeing said the KC-46A has flown more than 9,000 sorties and offloaded more than 78 million pounds of fuel, according to information provided by Boeing.
+5, 2022, Boeing said the KC-46A has flown more than 400 sorties per month and offloaded 94 million pounds of fuel to aircraft worldwide.
 It’s capable of holding more than 210,000 pounds of fuel at take-off.

 Have there been problems with the KC-46A tanker?

-Unlike the KC-135 and KC-10 it is designed to replace, the KC-46A refuels aircraft with its operators using a Remote Vision System of cameras and sensors to guide the boom into the aircraft being refueled.
+Unlike the KC-135 and KC-10 it is designed to replace, the KC-46A refuels aircraft with its operators using a Remote Vision System of cameras and sensors to guide the boom into the receiving aircraft.

-The aircraft has been riddled with technical issues due to problems with the RVS, costing Boeing billions to fix and delaying its fuller integration into the Air Force.
+The aircraft has been been riddled with technical issues, including problems with the RVS, costing Boeing billions of dollars to fix and delaying its fuller integration into the Air Force.

-The cameras and sensors can distort a boom operator’s view or make the picture hard to see in certain light, so tankers run the risk of scraping the boom along aircraft mid-flight.
+The cameras and sensors can distort a boom operator’s view or make the picture hard to see in certain light, so tankers run the risk of scraping the boom on other aircraft mid-flight.
 The Air Force designated the problem as a category I deficiency, one of the most serious issues with an aircraft.

 What is being done to address the RVS issue?

-This past April, Boeing agreed to a plan with the U.S. Air Force that would replace the RVS with a new system ― the Remote Vision System 2.0.
+In April 2022, Boeing agreed to a plan with the U.S. Air Force that would replace the RVS with a new system ― the Remote Vision System 2.0.
 Air Force spokeswoman Capt.
 Samantha Morrison told Defense News in a statement that Boeing would cover the costs of the new RVS 2.0 updates needed for the KC-46A.
 The service hopes to begin installing the new system on jets in 2023.

 Are the fixes working?

-With its initial flight in December 2014, the KC-46 only got its first interim capability release mission ― a test of what aircraft can be refueled by the plane ― on July 9 of last year after technical RVS issues.
-By May of this year, a KC-46 at McConnell Air Force Base in Kansas completed 24.2 hours of flight time, a program record.
+With its initial flight in December 2014, the KC-46 only got its first interim capability release mission ― a test of what aircraft can be refueled by the plane ― in July 2021 because of ongoing problems with the vision system.

 How many KC-46A tankers does the Air Force want?